webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Custom Exclusion Rules

-Exclusion rules instruct the crawler to ignores pages with URLs that match a specified pattern.
+Exclusion rules instruct the crawler to ignore pages with URLs that match a specified pattern.
 Patterns can be written as plain text or a regular expression per selected _Exclusion Type_:

 ##### Matches Text